Anaghjaiswar/real-time-chat-app-documentation/README.md

 - **Method:** Token-based authentication via Django REST Framework.
 - **Obtaining a Token:**
   Use the login API (not detailed here) to obtain a token.
-The token must be included in both REST API requests (in the `Authorization` header) and WebSocket connections (via query parameter).
+The token must be included in both REST API requests (in the `Authorization` header) and WebSocket connections (via query params).

-**Example Header for REST requests:**
-Authorization: Token <your-auth-token>

 **For WebSocket connections, include the token in the URL:**